CircuitVerse/CircuitVerseDocs/code-of-conduct.md

 Harassment may include but not limited to the following:
 - Offensive, inappropriate, or unwanted comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, national origin, religion, or age, or other protected categories under applicable law.
-- Visual harassment eg. sexual imagery or use of sexual language at Docker community events
+- Visual harassment eg. sexual imagery or use of sexual language at Docker community events.
-- Disrespect towards differences of opinion
+- Disrespect towards differences of opinion.
-- Deliberate intimidation, stalking, harassing photography or recording
+- Deliberate intimidation, stalking, harassing photography or recording.
-- Sustained disruption of talks or other events
+- Sustained disruption of talks or other events.
-- Inappropriate or unwanted physical contact
+- Inappropriate or unwanted physical contact.
-- Intimidation or bullying (online or in-person)
+- Intimidation or bullying (online or in-person).
-- Unwelcome sexual attention
+- Unwelcome sexual attention.

 ## Reporting and Enforcement

 - If you are the subject of, or witness to any violations of this Code of Conduct, inform us @ <support@circuitverse.org>.
 - The project lead’s word is final.
 If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions, and either uphold or reverse them.

-Portions derived from the [Slack Developer Community Code of Conduct][1], [The Ada Initiative][2], [geekfeminism.org][3], [Drupal Events][4], and [Code of Conduct Contributor Covenant][6]
+Portions derived from the [Slack Developer Community Code of Conduct][1], [The Ada Initiative][2], [geekfeminism.org][3], [Drupal Events][4], and [Code of Conduct Contributor Covenant][6].

 This work is licensed under the [MIT License][5].